I believe everyone has a muse. But not everybody knows it.

-Twice a week I’ll offer new food for thought–that is, specifically for your Muse.
+I’ll offer new food for thought–that is, specifically for your Muse.
 I’ll feature guests from artists to musicians, chefs to teachers, authors to engineers, and everything in between.
 Subscribe below so you don’t miss anything.

 My own Muse made itself known in second grade and struck me with the writing bug.
 I still have it.

 Over the years, I’ve given my Muse some wild rides: